gboaviagem/GSPy/README.md

 # GSPy
 A Python set of functions for Graph Signal Processing.
-No installing needed.
+No installing needed (yet).
 Scipy, Numpy as Matplotlib are required.